 [easy-tweet tweet="The most important thing for me is that the topic and techniques that I choose resonate with me and my soul - @dearannart." template="light"]

-R: About your preferred medium - Did you always work with watercolours?A: - Currently, I like working with watercolour, even though this is one of the most difficult (but magical!) media.
+R: About your preferred medium - Did you always work with watercolors?A: - Currently, I like working with watercolor, even though this is one of the most difficult (but magical!) media.
 When I was a child, I worked with gouache more often.
-Now, I want to explore more materials such as acrylic, gouache, and coloured pencils.
-Sometimes I experiment with these media, but I think watercolour will forever remain in my heart as my most favourite material.
+Now, I want to explore more materials such as acrylic, gouache, and colored pencils.
+Sometimes I experiment with these media, but I think watercolor will forever remain in my heart as my most favorite material.

 One of Anna's most recent works , 2018.

-Anna's work made using ZenART Supplies watercolour brushes from the Turner Collection, 2018.
+Anna's work made using ZenART Supplies watercolor brushes from the Turner Collection, 2018.

 R: Aside from being an artist, you also hold numerous workshops all over London.
 How has this experience been for you so far?A: - Oh, this is the best experience I can imagine!
 I love teaching workshops.
 It always provides great communication with interesting people and a sharing of experiences.
 Offline events give me so much energy and emotion.
 I love sharing my skills and knowledge with other people.
 It's big joy and can't be compared with online learning, although online education also has its undeniable advantages.